junxit/us-congress-bills-111/metadata.md

 - 2009-04-23 — Introduced in House
 - 2009-04-23 — Introduced in House
 - 2009-04-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-04-24 — Referred to the Subcommittee on Water Resources and Environment.
+- 2009-06-04 — Committee Consideration and Mark-up Session Held.
+- 2009-06-04 — Ordered to be Reported (Amended) by Voice Vote.
+- 2009-06-04 — Subcommittee on Water Resources and Environment Discharged.
+- 2009-07-20 — Placed on the Union Calendar, Calendar No. 116.
+- 2009-07-20 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-214.
+- 2009-07-20 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+111-214.